avivrosenberg/avivr.net-quartz/content/Posts/2019-10-31 Logistic Regression.md

 \ell(\vec{y}, \hat{\vec{y}}) = - \vectr{y} \log(\hat{\vec{y}})
 $$

-Note that only the probability assigned to the correct class affects the loss, because $\vec{y}$ here is zero in all entries except for one.
+Note that only the probability assigned to the correct class affects the loss because $\vec{y}$ here is zero in all entries except for one.

 Minimizing this cross entropy can be interpreted as trying to move the probability distribution of model predictions towards the singleton distribution of the appropriate class.

 ### Dataset

 This time we'll tackle an image classification task, the MNIST database of handwritten digits.
-These days this is also considered a toy dataset, even though it was widely used in the past to benchmark classification algorithms.
+These days, this is also considered a toy dataset, even though it was widely used in the past to benchmark classification algorithms.

 ```python
 import os